General Information Page

 For up to date submissions info, go to our Submittable page by clicking on the link below:

 We only take submissions via submittable.
-You can reach us, deadmule gmail if you want, but don’t query us through that email addy.
-We’re not currently accepting submissions but will begin again in January 2021.
+We’re not currently accepting submissions but will begin again in March 2021.
 Click on the Submittable link above for more in depth information.

 For Mule Merchandise:

 All T-SHIRTS AND MERCH AT ONLY $5 ABOVE OUR COST.
 ON SALE NOW!